-But, how can you build a presentation that's sure to make an impact on your audience?
+But how can you build a presentation that's sure to make an impact on your audience?
 There are repeatable slide designs that you can use to set the stage for your presentation.
 In this tutorial, I'll show you just how easy it is to build a PowerPoint title page.

 Before we take a closer look at PowerPoint cover slides, l want to make you aware of another great resource.
 We've got a helpful complement to this tutorial.
-Download our FREE eBook: The Complete Guide to Making Great Presentations.
+Download our FREE eBook: The Complete Guide to Making Great Presentations .
 Grab it now before you read on.

 The Five PowerPoint Cover Slides to Build

-As with any creative decision, there's no limit to the directions that you can take your PowerPoint title slide.
+There's no limit to the directions that you can take your PowerPoint title slide.
 But it's hard to disagree that the first slide is going to set the stage for the rest of your presentation.

 So, it's essential that your presentation gets off to a strong start.
 But what direction should you go so that you grab the audience's attention early and hold it until the end?

-- The Logo Slide.
+- The Logo Slide .
 Focus on the branding and brand image of your group by starting off by putting your logo and tagline front and center.

 In this tutorial, we're going to build an example of each of these PowerPoint cover slides.
 We'll use pre-built templates to create impactful slide designs rapidly.
 Let's dive in!